 If you haven’t already, voice your concerns with your supervisor or boss.
 If the elements of your job that are causing your harm are things that can be changed such as deadlines, work conditions, communication, and workload, then voicing your dissatisfaction to those in charge is a great idea.
 It’s quite possible that your supervisor is unaware of the harm your work is causing you, and would be happy to help create an more comfortable work environment for you.
 If you speak with them and they inform you that they can’t help your situation, it might be time to find a different job.

 Finding a new job is usually easier said than done.
 It requires time to search for job vacancies, time to prepare applications, and to attend and prepare for interviews.
 It also requires change, which rarely comes easy.
 A new job will require you to learn new things, meet new people, potentially change insurance providers, and change your commuting habits.
 Finding a new job can also be difficult depending on the industry you’re working in, and if one of the reasons you hate your current job is that you don’t like the work, it can be a challenge to get hired in a new industry without experience.

 Despite the difficulty of a new job, if you’re unhappy at your job and your employer isn’t helping to make your experience better, it’s worth the time and struggle to find yourself another job.

 Voice Your Work-Related Issues to a Mental Health Professional

 Another great way to cope and manage your discontentment at work is to talk through your stresses and seek advice from a mental health professional.
-If you’re in the North New Jersey area, Family Psychiatry of North Jersey has a dedicated and experienced staff of mental health professionals that are well equipped to assist.
+If you’re in the North New Jersey area, Family Psychiatry and Therapy has a dedicated and experienced staff of mental health professionals that are well equipped to assist.
 Contact us today to learn more about our services and to schedule an appointment.